ZigZag557/DarkRP-Addons/README.md

   More information can be found inside addons.

-  Yes I was too lazy to create a new settings.lua.
+  Yes I was too lazy to create a new settings.lua for most of the addons.